BCSJ is open to all majors!

 ILLC Coordinators: Margaret M. Strain, Lori Phillips-Young

-ILLC Faculty: Lori Phillips-Young, Margaret M. Strain, Kara Getrost, Katherine Schmidt, Adam Sheridan, Scott McDaniel
+ILLC Faculty: Lori Phillips-Young, Margaret M. Strain, Kara Getrost, Katherine Schmidt, Colin McGuigan, William Johnston

 Residence: Marycrest Complex

-Shared Courses: ENG 100 (Writing Seminar 1) or ENG 200H (Honors Writing Seminar) and REL 103 (Introduction to Religion) during the Fall 2013 semester, ENG 200 (Writing Seminar II) if required, and PHL 103 (Introduction to Philosophy) during the Spring 2014 semester.
+Shared Courses: ENG 100 (Writing Seminar 1) and REL 103 (Introduction to Religion) during the Fall 2014 semester and PHL 103 (Introduction to Philosophy) during the Spring 2015 semester.
 Service projects are part of the PHL course.

 Graduation Requirements: These courses meet graduation requirements.